Everything about IPO data rooms - documents, costs, and setup

 What documents go in an IPO data room?

-This is where most founders get overwhelmed.
+This is where most teams get overwhelmed.
 The document list for an IPO is long.
 Here's a practical breakdown of what underwriters, regulators, and investors will expect to find.

 IPO data room documents.

 Don't dump all of this into one folder.
 Organize it with clear categories and consistent naming.
-Something like "01_Financials / 1.1_Audited_Statements_2023" is far more useful than "Final_FINAL_v3.pdf."
+Something like "01_Financials / 1.1_Audited_Statements_2026" is far more useful than "Final_FINAL_v3.pdf."

 A few practical rules for your document list: